locmai/locmai-home-dev/_posts/vault_argocd_gitops.md

       subPath: argocd-vault-plugin
 ```

-Next, we have to configure the plugin:
+Next, we configure plugin so ArgoCD would be able to know how to use it:

 ```yaml
 server: